Jennifer Wofford

 Resources

 In these really challenging times, I want to offer resources that I value and I actively turn to for guidance, support, and nurturing of our hearts and souls.
 I hope these may be of use for you, and let you feel supported.
-Know that you are not alone.
-We are all in this crisis together, and with our collective spirit we will support each other through this difficult moment.

 Breathe, Move, and Practice Gratitude:

-Simply taking several deep breaths helps us feel better instantly, as we calm our internal nervous system with just a few deep breaths.
-Can you pause and choose to move in a way that would feel better to your physical body?
-And let’s consider what we can be grateful for in this moment.
+And there’s lots of good research that shows that practicing gratitude, thinking about what you can be grateful for, can actually improve your mood and feelings of contentment and happiness.
+Maybe consider what we can be grateful for in this moment.
 If you’re well, we can be grateful for the good health we have today.
-If you’re sick, know that you are more likely to recover than not, and try to work with being grateful for the love and concern our friends and family are sending to us.
-This collective experience that we are in will be tough, there will be terrible losses, and yet we can collectively support each other.
+If you’re sick, perhaps notice the love and concern our friends and family are sending to you.
+As a people we are together in a collective experience of living.
+We can collectively support each other.
 The research on Gratitude is strong: practicing gratitude, even when it is hard, helps us and lifts our spirits.
-Try writing down 10 things every day that are blessings in your life.
+Consider if you can, writing down 10 things every day that are blessings in your life.

 Nature: